Lama-Khaled-Ismail/Akeel/README.md

 ## System functionalities
-  User can have 3 different roles Customer, RestaurantOwner, Runner roles Restaurant owner, customer, runner  ● Sign up and Login for each role
+  User can have 3 different roles Customer, RestaurantOwner, Runner roles Restaurant owner, customer, runner
+  <br>● Sign up and Login for each role
   Note: when creating runner account let user enter delivery fees per order , this value will be reused when calculating the total order value
   ● Restaurant owner:

   ■ Create restaurant menu
   ■ Edit restaurant: change menu meals for each restaurant